0xTDF/Smart-Contract-Unit-Testing/README.md

 # Smart-Contract-Unit-Testing

-Playing around with Solidity Smart Contract unit testing using JavaScript, Truffle and Mocha.
+Playing around with unit testing Solidity Smart Contracts with JavaScript, Truffle and Mocha.